Case 126: A 25 Year-Old Woman with Palpitations

 - Supraventricular tachycardia likely Permanent Junctional Reciprocating Tachycardia (PJRT), ventricular rate 123/min

 Comment: Permanent Junctional Reciprocating Tachycardia (PJRT) is a type of supraventricular tachycardia causing Atrioventricular reentrant tachycardia that is characterized by negative P wave axis in inferior leads (annotated as Ps) and long RP interval.
-Unlike the WPW accessory pathway, PJRT accessory pathway conducts slowly.
-Due to the incessant characteristics of PJRT it can lead to tachycardia induced cardiomyopathy.
+Unlike typical accessory pathways, PJRT accessory pathways exhibit decremental conduction, and thus retrograde conduction is delayed resulting in a long RP interval.
+Due to the incessant characteristics of PJRT, it can occasionally lead to tachycardia-induced cardiomyopathy.

 Below is her ECG after ablation of accessory pathway: